And Why it May Not be Time for a Drastic Career Change

 Nicole regularly provides radio interviews and speaks to the community about mental health and wellness, particularly in African American communities.
 Dr. Christian-Brathwaite is a member of the Advisory Board for the Post Partum Depression Fund of Massachusetts.
 Dr. Nicole Christian-Brathwaite is a member of the Board of Directors for Families for Depression Awareness and servers as Clinical Consultant to Massachusetts College of Pharmacy and Health Sciences, Lesley University, William James College, Massachusetts School Administrators Association and numerous other public and private schools and universities.

 About Dr. Yael Schonbrun, PhD.
 Yael is a licensed clinical psychologist, assistant professor at Brown University, podcast co-host, and writer about parenting, work, and relationships.
-Follow her great adventure including news about her upcoming book, Inside-Out on her website, and on Twitter.
+Follow her great adventure including news about her upcoming book, Inside-Out on her website,, Instagram and Twitter.
 To listen to her podcast exploring how ideas and strategies from psychology can help you flourish in life, visit the Psychologists off the Clock Podcast webpage.
 She draws on scientific research, clinical experience, and her real life experiences with three small superheroes who provide her with constant inspiration (at the times when they aren’t providing an ulcer).